 No, applications to the online program for a second bachelor’s degree are not being accepted at this time.

-Information about applying for admission to the program can be found at CSUMentor.
+Information about applying for admission to the program can be found at Cal State Apply.
 When asked for major, indicate on the application “Business Admin (General) (BS) (External Degree) (ONLINE PROGRAM).”

-Applications for the online program will be accepted beginning on October 1, 2016 for the fall 2017 term.
+Applications for fall admissions to the online program will be accepted beginning October 1, for the next fall term; applications for spring admission to the online program will be accepted beginning August 1st for the next spring term.

-To be fully qualified for admission to the program, a student must have at least 60 transferable semester units by the spring term prior to fall transfer that include 27 lower division preparation course units for the General Business major (see Business Major Requirements page for more detailed information), and at least 30 units of General Education.
-Additionally, a student’s cumulative GPA should be 2.9 or higher.
+To be fully qualified for admission to the program, a student must have at least 60 transferable semester units by the term prior to transfer that include 27 lower division preparation course units for the General Business major (see Business Major Requirements page for more detailed information), and at least 30 units of General Education.
+Additionally, a student’s cumulative GPA should be 2.75 or higher.

 All undergraduate students must demonstrate competency in upper division writing skills before graduating from SDSU with a bachelor’s degree.
 The Writing Placement Assessment (WPA) is a timed test used by SDSU to determine if a student’s writing skills fulfill the Graduation Writing Assessment Requirement (GWAR).
 Based on the test results, some students will require an additional writing course or courses in order to fulfill this requirement.

 As a student in the online program, you are required to take the WPA test between the time you are admitted and the end of your first semester.
 You are permitted to take the WPA twice in that semester and pay the testing fee each time you take the exam.
 If you do not take the exam in that semester, you won’t be allowed to register for future terms at SDSU.

 Yes, use the materials available on wpa.sdsu.edu, write a practice essay, and make an online appointment with a Writing Center tutor to discuss your essay.